-Puppy and young dog socialisation and training
+Puppy socialisation and training

-We teach how to read how your dog is feeling – but download this great app which shows in pictures what your dog is feeling – some of them are pictures where a dog is mistaken for being happy (and he isn’t).
+We teach how to read how your dog may be feeling – but download this great app which shows in pictures what your dog is feeling – some of them are pictures where a dog is mistaken for being happy (and he isn’t).
 Download and share especially with children.
 Dog decoder app